nicoloceneda/nicoloceneda.github.io/index.md

   <tr>
     <td>
 <p>
 Welcome to the Black Swan, Nicolo Ceneda's webpage.
-I am PhD candidate in Finance at Imperial College London, where I am a member of the <a href="https://sites.google.com/view/imperialassetpricing/home">Asset Pricing Research Group</a>.
+I am a PhD candidate in Finance at Imperial College London, where I am a member of the <a href="https://sites.google.com/view/imperialassetpricing/home">Asset Pricing Research Group</a>.
 I conduct research in theoretical asset pricing and applied machine learning with a focus on fixed income securities and financial derivatives.
 </p>

 <p>